swartech/knitvis/README.md

 knitvis
 =======

-Kniting Pattern Visualiser V1.0
+Kniting Pattern Visualiser
 By Sam Whelan

-Handles knit and purl stitches in a 'K2 P2' format' from 'pattern.txt' Creates a window to fit the size of the pattern
+Handles knit and purl stitches in a 'K2 P2' format from 'pattern.txt'

+Allows repeated patterns in a '(K2 P2)*' format

+Creates a window to fit the size of the pattern

 Press Space to flip the work and see the other side

 Additional functionality to come:
 Coloured 'yarn'
-()* pattern functionality